Blues Week 2026

 Meal Information 2026

-Meal cards will be available for lunches and dinners on the Tuesday, Wednesday, Thursday and Friday of your week.
-Meal cards will become available for purchase in February 2026 when class schedules are published.
+Meal cards are available for lunches and dinners on the Tuesday, Wednesday, Thursday and Friday of your week.

 2026 Housing Information